vonderchild/digital-forensics-lab/Lab 3/README.md

-# Lab 3 — Document Analysis and Steganography
+# Document Analysis and Steganography

 Documents are a common way of sending or storing information like messages, reports, videos, or ideas.
 MS Office documents, Images, and audio files are some commonly used formats in our day-to-day lives.
 However, beyond what we see written in a word document or hear in an audio file, these documents can also contain hidden messages or malicious code that may execute when we open them.
 In this lab, we’ll explore some techniques to analyze and examine these documents.